jameshowe/fluentify/README.md

   console.log(bar[0]); // bar result
 });
 ```
-*Tip:bulb: - in scenarios where you have lots of resultsets you can make use the [spread operator](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Operators/Spread_operator) (ES6 feature) to bundle up your results into an array, or alternatively the [arguments object](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Functions/arguments) which isn't as neat but more widely supported.*
+*Tip:bulb: - in scenarios where you have lots of result you can make use of the [spread operator](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Operators/Spread_operator) (ES6 feature) to bundle up your results into an array, or alternatively the [arguments object](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Functions/arguments).*

 If an error occurs at any point the chain is broken and any remaining functions in the queue are discarded without execution.